325th Infantry Regiment (United States): Gulf War

-In August 1990, as DRF 1 for the 82nd Airborne Division, the 4/325 was called on to spearhead the deployment of U.S. forces to the Persian Gulf in response to the Iraqi Invasion of Kuwait.
+In August 1990, as Division Ready Force (DRF) 1 for the 82nd Airborne Division, the 4-325 was called on to spearhead the deployment of U.S. forces to the Persian Gulf in response to the Iraqi Invasion of Kuwait.
 Their mission was to secure the area north of the approach to Al Jubayl, [Saudi Arabia] and keep secure the approach to Al Jubayl until US Marine Forces arrived later in August.
 While reinforcements streamed into the country, the 325th along with the remainder of the 82nd Airborne Division conducted the most intensive combat trainup in the unit's history.

 In mid-January, after the air war had begun, the 82nd Airborne Division displaced nearly 650 mi to the northwest near the Iraqi border in preparation for the commencement of the ground war.
-On 22 February, a day before the official start of the ground war - Task Force Falcon which comprised the 2/325 and attached elements of the XVIII Airborne Corps along with soldiers of the French 6th Light Armored Brigade began their drive into Iraq and were responsible for the destruction of massive amounts of enemy weapons, equipment, and ammunition.
-The 1/325 and 4/325, as trailing elements, were responsible for the capture of several thousand Iraqi soldiers.
+On 22 February, a day before the official start of the ground war - Task Force Falcon which comprised the 2-325 and attached elements of the XVIII Airborne Corps along with soldiers of the French 6th Light Armored Brigade began their drive into Iraq and were responsible for the destruction of massive amounts of enemy weapons, equipment, and ammunition.
+The 1-325 and 4-325, as trailing elements, were responsible for the capture of several thousand Iraqi soldiers.
 The division is credited with playing a major role in the highly successful 100-hour ground war.
 The first division elements began redeploying to Fort Bragg on 7 March, and by early April the redeployment of the division was complete.

 Operation Provide Comfort

-On 19 April 1991, the 3/325 Airborne Battalion Combat Team, stationed in Caserma Ederle, Vicenza, Italy and attached to the Southern European Task Force (SETAF), commanded by Lt.
-Col. (later General) John P. Abizaid, deployed to Northern Iraq as part of Operation Provide Comfort to secure from the 36 parallel to the northern border of Iraq and protect the Kurdish population from Saddam Hussein's brutality.
+On 19 April 1991, the 3-325 ABCT, stationed in Caserma Ederle, Vicenza, Italy and attached to the Southern European Task Force (SETAF), commanded by Lt.
+Col. (later General) John P. Abizaid, deployed to Northern Iraq as part of Operation Provide Comfort to secure from the 36th parallel to the northern border of Iraq and protect the Kurdish population from Saddam Hussein's brutality.
 Saddam Hussein's regime had previously murdered Kurds by using chemical gas and other means, causing the Kurds to retreat to the mountains of Northern Iraq and Turkey and to assist U.S. forces during the Gulf War.
 The U.S. and its allies were worried that Hussein's regime would seek revenge on the Kurds for assisting the Americans.
-The 3/325's effort to secure the Kurds over a large expanse of territory during Operation Provide Comfort earned the battalion a Unit Congressional Medal of Honor.
+The 3-325's effort to secure the Kurds over a large expanse of territory during Operation Provide Comfort earned the battalion a Joint Meritorious Unit Award.
 The unit only lost one soldier in Provide Comfort, Specialist Lars Chew, attached to the recon squad, who was killed in a landmine incident.